-Fetterman agrees to Oct.
-25 debate with Oz in Senate race
+Fetterman, Oz agree to Oct.
+25 debate, but feud over terms

 Fetterman’s campaign has said Oz was operating in bad faith by insisting on so many debates and said Oz’s motivation is to mock Fetterman for having a stroke.
 Fetterman still speaks haltingly and struggles to quickly respond to words he hears.

-To accommodate that, Fetterman asked the station for closed-captioning during the debate and two practice sessions in the studio ahead of time, Oz’s campaign said.
+To accommodate that, Fetterman asked the station for closed-captioning during the debate and two practice sessions in the studio ahead of time.

 In response, Oz’s campaign issued three requests.